d80b2t/group_code/Simulated_sources/README.md

  -Evaluate the 2D Gaussian function out to a specified radius

- -Calculate the total flux in the Gaussian (summing the values from the previous step)
+ -Calculate the total flux (summing the values from the previous step)

  -Convert that to AB mags